 The active components of medicinal plants are a product of the natural, most seamless laboratory.
 The human organism accepts the drug obtained from the best in view of the fact that man is an integral part of nature.

 There are scores of examples of this kind; perhaps they will instigate serious research into the old manuscripts on medicinal plants, which would not be observed out of curiosity about history but as potential sources of contemporary pharmacotherapy.

 According to omicsonline.org, tropical rainforests are the richest source of medicinal plants.
-How illiterate traditional healers know every plant in rainforest around them and use them correctly for medicinal purposes?
+How illiterate traditional healers know every plant in the rainforest around them and use them correctly for medicinal purposes?
 In their opinion, they have used several ways:

 - Learning through trial and error.